RobertoRuizR/chirotraits.build/README.md

 This repository compiles the code and data used to build the ChiroTraits database.
 This database is part of the first chapter of the PhD thesis "*Assessment of knowledge gaps in bats: A macroecological perspective*" which is being carried out by [Roberto Antonio Ruiz-Ramírez](https://maevolab.mx/authors/roberto/) at the [Evolutionary Macroecology Lab](https://maevolab.mx/).

-This repository is a work in progress maintained by Roberto A. Ruiz-Ramírez.
-If you have any questions or inquiries regarding the use of this document, please write to: [roberto.ruiz\@posgrado.ecologia.edu.mx](mailto:roberto.ruiz@posgrado.ecologia.edu.mx)
+This database is a work in progress maintained by Roberto A. Ruiz-Ramírez.
+If you have any questions or inquiries regarding the use of this document, please write to: [roberto.ruiz@posgrado.ecologia.edu.mx](mailto:roberto.ruiz@posgrado.ecologia.edu.mx).

-A detailed report of the data, methodology, and references used can be found in the following [Quarto document](https://robertoruizr.github.io/GBTD_litrev_traitcat_cleaning/).
+A detailed report of the data, methodology, and references used for the trait selection and literature review process can be found in the following [Quarto document](https://robertoruizr.github.io/GBTD_litrev_traitcat_cleaning/).

+# The ChiroTraits database

+Write description of the database, also the motivation for its creation.

+Add the relevance of the traits.build and MDD 2.2 releases for the creation of the database.

+The creation of `Chirotraits` was greatly pushed forward thanks to two recent releases: the traits.build R package (Wenk et al., 2024) and the [Mammal Diversity Database 2.1 (2025)](https://www.mammaldiversity.org/).

 ## File organization

 ### /config folder

-The database is built around the following files, which can be found in the configuration files (**config**) folder:
+The database is built using the following files, which can be found in the configuration files (**config**) folder:

 -   *metadata.yml*: Contains the database description, authors, and affiliations.
 -   *traits.yml*: Contains the definitions of the traits included in the database.